cheefoo/centos/README.md

   &> ~/centos/logs/dashboard_consumer.log" &

   ```
-3. SSH into the KCL Instance and edit the **~/centos/target/classes/db.properties** file according to the resources created.
+3. SSH into the KPL Instance and edit the **~/centos/kpl_config.properties** file according to the resources created.
 4. Generate some sample data
   ```
   cd ~/centos/scripts/